betanzos/price-watcher/README.md

 The main idea is that you can create observers for those products you want to buy but at a lower price.
 Price Watcher will send you a notification email (if enable) when a product price is less than expected (require some configuration).

 Price Watcher have a very simple and responsive web interface for add, remove and list product watchers.
-All of there is stored in a H2 database which is persisted in user home directory.
+All of there are stored in a H2 database which is persisted in user home directory.

 Created for my wife, Helen (again!). :grinning: